thatcherfreeman/aces-transforms/README.md

 2. Use the Fusion page to handle the conversion (slow)

 For your convenience, I have created a folder called "Linear to Log Conversions" that you can put into your conventional LUT directory and therefore make these DCTLs accessible via the Input LUT right click menu.

+## Matrix calculator
+I used [this too](https://www.colour-science.org:8010/apps/rgb_colourspace_transformation_matrix) to calculate the matrices here.
+Set it to CAT02 chromatic adaptation.